 Now that Halloween is over, we have officially entered into the Holiday Season, or what I like to call Dinner Party Season.
-I know Thanksgiving is still a few weeks away, but it's never too early to start planning.
+I know Thanksgiving is still a few weeks away, but it’s never too early to start planning.
 This week, I teamed up with my friend Stephanie from Just West Designs to bring you a Winter Inspired Table Setting.
-Stephanie is a very talented photographer and designer - so I just provided the cake and let her do the rest (with a little help from Suite Paperie on the Place Cards and Flourish on the Flower Arrangements).
-If you ask me, I think she did a pretty amazing job - clean, simple and absolutely beautiful!
+Stephanie is a very talented photographer and designer – so I just provided the cake and let her do the rest (with a little help from Suite Paperie on the Place Cards and Flourish of Sacramento on the Flower Arrangements).
+If you ask me, I think she did a pretty amazing job – clean, simple, and absolutely beautiful!

 Now let me tell you about this Carrot Cake – it is OFF THE CHAIN (people still say that right?)
 If you want to impress your dinner party guests – make this carrot cake.
 If you want to win the office holiday bakeoff – make this carrot cake.
 If you are having a bad day and need something to drown your sorrows in – make this carrot cake.
 I don’t care what excuse you come up with, just find one, and make it.